AminF96/Javascript-Weather-Forecast-App/README.md

 Front End Technologies : Javascript , Bootstrap .

+Module bundler : Webpack .

 https://openweathermap.org/api 's "5 Day / 3 Hour Forecast" plan is also used in this Application for weather forecast information .

-Since this Application runs in the browser and uses an API , You may encounter the "CORS Policy no access-control-allow-origin" error when running it !
-To solve this problem you can use "Moesif Origin & CORS Changer" extension in chorome browser .